A fiducial approach to nonparametric deconvolution problem: discrete case: Theoretical results

 Interestingly, looking at the fiducial solution reveals an interesting connection to a different statistical problem \citep{cui2021}.
-Recall that quantities $P_i,\ i=1,\ldots,n$ are only known to be inside random intervals $(G_i^{*}(x_i-1,U_i^\star), G_i^{*}(x_i,U_i^\star)]$.
-Therefore, the statistical problem we study here is similar to non-parametric estimation under Turnbull's general censoring scheme \citep{efron1967two,turnbull1976empirical}, in which case there is no unified theory of the nonparametric maximum likelihood estimator, but properties are investigated under various special and challenging cases, such as the $n^{1/2}$ convergence for right-censored data \citep{breslow1974large} and the $n^{1/3}$ convergence for current status data \citep{groeneboom1992information}.
+Recall that the quantities $P_i,\ i=1,\ldots,n$ are only known to be inside random intervals $(G_i^{*}(x_i-1,U_i^\star), G_i^{*}(x_i,U_i^\star)]$.
+Therefore, the statistical problem we study here bears similarities to non-parametric estimation under Turnbull's general censoring scheme \citep{efron1967two,turnbull1976empirical}, in which case there is no unified theory of the nonparametric maximum likelihood estimator but properties are investigated under various special and challenging cases such as $n^{1/2}$ convergence for right-censored data \citep{breslow1974large}, and $n^{1/3}$ convergence for current status data \citep{groeneboom1992information}.

-\begin{remark} Note that is proportional to the nonparametric likelihood function.
-Some implications of this observation are provided in Section ~\ref{sec:moments} of the Supplementary Material. \end{remark}
+\begin{remark} Suppose $m_i\equiv m$.
+Notice that is proportional to the nonparametric likelihood function. \yifan{A simple calculation shows that maximizing the scaled fiducial probability in its limit provides exactly the underlying true CDF.
+Detailed derivations and further discussions of this observation are provided in Section ~\ref{sec:moments} of the Supplementary Material. } \end{remark}